 Price NOW: $60-$70

 One of the lesser-known releases by UA in the basketball world.
 Despite the low price tag, this one’s no slouch, for real.
 They currently retail at 60 euros at underarmour.eu which is about $73.
 You can also find them on Amazon for similar prices.

 I’ve happened to play in them for a bit just when they released and was extremely surprised by some things.

-Strong points.
 Even though the shoe’s midsole offers a basic EVA foam for cushioning, it’s one of the softest and nicest EVA midsoles I’ve ever played in.
-They feel like a proper Zoom setup, which is amazing and a bit strange but who we are to complain for that?
+They feel like a proper Zoom setup, which is amazing and a bit strange but who we are to complain about that?